Day 01:Arrive in Kathmandu airport.

 A gentle walk through Chhukung valley until the Imja and Lhotse glacier moraines and reach to the base Camp of Island peak.

-The actual climb starts from here.
-With full preparation climb to High Camp striking off left up to the steep hillside and slope narrows entering a steep rock channel.
+Actual climb starts from here.
+With full preparation climb to High Camp striking off left up the steep hillside and slope narrows entering a steep rock channel.